Build the source code

 Update packages on your system, install development tools and additional packages:

-sudo apt-get update sudo apt-get install uuid-dev libbz2-dev libreadline-dev maven ninja-build \ cmake curl rsync python-pip zip autoconf libtool \ pkg-config libssl1.0-dev libicu-dev bison flex
+sudo apt-get update sudo apt-get install uuid-dev libbz2-dev libreadline-dev maven ninja-build \ cmake curl rsync python3-pip python3-venv zip autoconf libtool \ pkg-config libssl1.0-dev libicu-dev bison flex \ libncurses5-dev

 Assuming this repository is checked out in

 The above command will build the release configuration, put the C++ binaries in

 build/release-gcc-dynamic-ninja, and will also create the